|

 "We are a brand that tries to give more than it takes," he said.
 "We are an organic, fair trade, conscious commerce.
 We try to be good neighbours.
 We use local suppliers, support community ventures, and provide good jobs."

-He said that the company, which employs about 60 people, is a good example of the type of business thriving in the current market: "Sustainable, but ambitious."
+"It's raw, it's organic, and it's actually alive," he said.
+"It's not pasteurized or processed in any way." -He said that the company, which employs about 60 people, is a good example of the type of business thriving in the current market: "Sustainable, but ambitious."

 And he believes that Montreal, a city not exactly known for its flourishing business climate in recent years, may be on the head of a new wave.